Fighting Discrimination

 On September 3, 2020, William & Mary announced that it was eliminating its women’s varsity gymnastics, swimming, and volleyball teams — and its men’s varsity gymnastics, swimming, and track and field teams —effective at the end of the 2020-21 academic year.

-On September 23, 2020, Bailey Glasser’s Bryant, lead counsel for the women student-athletes, wrote to William & Mary President Katherine Rowe, told her he represented women on the three teams, and informed her the elimination of those teams violated Title IX.
-His letter said that, if the school did not reinstate and continue the teams, he and his legal team would file a class action lawsuit in federal court to prevent their elimination and to hold William & Mary accountable for violating Title IX by depriving women athletes and potential athletes of equal opportunities, athletic financial aid, and treatment.
+On September 23, 2020, Bailey Glasser wrote to William & Mary President Katherine Rowe and informed her the elimination of those teams violated Title IX.
+The letter said that, if the school did not reinstate and continue the teams, the legal team would file a class action lawsuit in federal court to prevent their elimination and to hold William & Mary accountable for violating Title IX by depriving women athletes and potential athletes of equal opportunities, athletic financial aid, and treatment.

 University of North Carolina at Pembroke

 Following those two cases, Bailey Glasser threatened suit under Title IX against the University of North Carolina at Pembroke (UNCP), which had announced that it was “suspending” women’s varsity golf for at least two years to save money.
-On November 24, 2020, Bryant wrote to UNCP’s president on behalf of the team members and said the “suspension” violated Title IX.
-Bryant’s letter said he and his co-counsel would file a class action lawsuit against UNCP for depriving women athletes and potential athletes of equal opportunities, athletic financial aid, and treatment unless the school agreed to reinstate the team and comply with Title IX.
+On November 24, 2020, BG wrote to UNCP’s president on behalf of the team members and said the “suspension” violated Title IX.
+The letter said a class action lawsuit would be filed against UNCP for depriving women athletes and potential athletes of equal opportunities, athletic financial aid, and treatment unless the school agreed to reinstate the team and comply with Title IX.

 On December 18, 2020, UNCP agreed to reinstate the women’s golf team and develop a gender equity plan no later than December 31, 2021.
 As part of the agreement, the school agreed to solicit input for the plan from student-athletes for all teams and expressly invite participation by the women’s golf team.
 The university also agreed it would post the plan on UNCP’s athletics department’s website and ensure that UNCP’s intercollegiate athletic program complies with Title IX during the 2023-24 academic year and beyond.